-On conversion to Academy status it has been agreed by Northamptonshire County Council that 50% of the net capital receipt from the sale of the former Parklands Middle School site, capped to a maximum of £2.75m, would be ring fenced for capital projects for the Academy following completion of the sale.
+On conversion to Academy status it has been agreed by Northamptonshire County Council that £2.75m would be ring fenced for capital projects for the Academy following completion of the sale.
 The ring fencing of these funds would be subject to an agreement between the Council and the Academy as to the application of these funds.